wcombs/williamcombs.com/source/_posts/2012-07-14-arduino-event-driven-av-remote-send-ir-signals-on-apple-tv-power-on.markdown

 __Sending IR Signals__

-show adafruit ir listener and sending code, to get already known codes
+show adafruit ir listener and sending code, to get already known codes Adafruit code enabled me to listen and recreate commands from remotes I have, but there is an issue with the tv remote, having only one power button, that turns it on if off and off if on.
+Since I am not tracking the power state of the TV I needed a way to just send 'on' without turning off if already on, this is where discrete codes again.

 explain discrete codes and show pronto database, and pronto converter script